-Uncertainty Index (EPU) from Baker, Bloom, and Davis (2016).
-We also include the Lewis-Mertens-Stock Weekly Economic Index (Lewis, Mertens, Stock, and Trivedi, 2022) which is available on the Federal Reserve Economic Database (FRED) hosted by the Federal Reserve Bank of St. Louis.
+Bank of St. Louis.
 As a measure of short-term interest rates to capture the stance of monetary policy, we include the interest rate on the 3-month Treasury bill, also obtained from Bloomberg Terminal.
 For an alternative measure of uncertainty, more specifically focused on financial markets, we substitute the log of VIX (provided by FRED) for the EPU.
 To discern a demand channel for cryptocurrency holdings in asset portfolios, we use the Google trends web-search index for the key word "Bitcoin."

-Beyond the U.S. baseline, we consider two international perspectives and build Chinacentric and U.K.-centric alternatives.
-For China, we include the interest rate on the 3-month Chinese government bond and the log China EPU (also from Baker, Bloom, and Davis, 2016).
-Similary for the U.K., we use the interest rate on the 3-month U.K. government bond and the log U.K. EPU (Baker, Bloom, and Davis, 2016).
-The short-term interest rates for these two countries are obtained from Bloomberg Terminal.
+Beyond the U.S. baseline, we consider an international perspectives and build a Chinacentric alternative.
+In this specification, we include the interest rate on the 3-month Chinese government bond and the log China EPU (also from Baker, Bloom, and Davis, 2016).
+The short-term interest rates are obtained from the Bloomberg Terminal.